 Tracey Green will guide you through the basics of making herbal infusions for aromatherapy, massage oil and other body products.

-Join Chloe Roberts, artist-in-residence at KSA, and learn to transform or mend discarded textiles into stunning creations.
+Join Chloe Roberts, artist-in-residence at KSA, and learn visible mending techniques and transform old textiles into stunning new creations.

 Identify fungal networks in our ecosystem and learn an understanding of forest ecology with Heather Scott.